RachanonJoe/predicting-game-market-trends/README.md

 - RACHANON CHOMPHOO
 - Student ID: 22080474
 - MSc.
 Data Science

+### ABSTRACT

+> This study thoroughly examines the trends in video game sales for various genres.
+Using a comprehensive dataset of global sales figures, the research employs Linear, Ridge, and Lasso Regression models to explore the connection between the year of release and median sales.
+The study offers insights into the market dynamics driving sales trajectories within the video game industry.
+The results show a general decrease in median sales across multiple genres, suggesting changes in consumer preferences and market saturation.
+However, this trend is countered by the rise of mobile gaming, which has significantly impacted the gaming industry.
+The study also delves into the effect of mobile gaming on traditional gaming platforms, highlighting a stark decline in PC and console game sales compared to the booming mobile gaming sector.
+Statistical findings indicate that the models accurately capture the linear relationship between time and sales, with consistently low Mean Squared Error (MSE) metrics.

 ### DATASET OVERVIEW

 The dataset's information was obtained from **Kaggle**, initially scraped from Metacritic.
 The dataset Comprises 16,719 entries (rows) and 16 attributes (columns).
 It encompasses a diverse array of variables, including: